tuffs/3dmachtoolllc/README.md

 ## MOBILE NAVIGATION
   - [ ] On pressing Esc key when the Mobile Menu is present, hide the menu and reset for an additional opening of the menu and so forth.

-## ORDER NUMBER UUID
-  - [ ] Drop in a updated UUID with a short length akin to FEDEX tracking #s.

 ## CHECKOUT PROCESS

 - [ ] Admin notification of sale event